pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+We're saving plain text passwords in the database.

 * **Question:** What would happen if three different users tried to sign up with the same username?
 How can we prevent that?

 * **Your Answer:**

+They could all sign up.
+There's no checking for unique usernames.

+We can prevent it by setting unique: true on the usernames.
+It will allow only one of each username.

+Could also check against existing usernames before accepting.

 * **Question:** Why are we making our route `POST /api/signup` as opposed to `POST /api/users`?

 * **Your Answer:**

+To give an indication it is a different kind of route.
+We are signing up, not administering a user, for example.

 ---

-- [ ] We need a way to securely store a password in our database.
+- [X] We need a way to securely store a password in our database.
 Install [node.bcrypt.js](https://www.npmjs.com/package/bcrypt), require it in your new routes file, and use the `bcrypt.hash()` method to encrypt the password before storing it.
 Test your signup process to make sure the password is hashed.

   _NOTE 1:_ It is not uncommon for issues to arise while trying to install bcrypt.
 If you encounter issues during the lesson trying to get it to install, check the [Install via NPM](https://www.npmjs.com/package/bcrypt#install-via-npm) section of the documentation to see if you can find any help.
 If not, take notes until we move pass bcrypt and we can get it resolved during a break or after class.